Google AdWords vs Facebook Ads, what a buzz in the PPC marketing world.

 Generating leads and sales for B2C companies using Google ads are also effective as well.
 Many people are searching for products on Google every day.
 For example, “Best shoes 2019” or “Top 10 reviews. of..”.

 But for B2B companies, advertising on Google is much more effective.
 This is intuitive, isn’t it?
-Who would search for a web developer or agencies on Facebook right?
+Who would search for a web developer or agency on Facebook right?

 The goal of advertising is ultimately to make sales and money.
 But not everyone goes for sale.